Reviews You Can Rely On

 Driving

-The Ryobi handled standard fasteners with almost no issues at all, easily driving in and fully setting the heads of hundreds of wood screws in our tests.
+The Ryobi handled standard 3" wood screws with almost no issues at all, efficiently driving in and fully setting the heads of hundreds of wood screws in our tests.
 It never locked up when sinking screws into a 2x12 and allows you to set the countersunk head of each screw in a gentle and controlled way, even if you stop the drill with the screw short and need to restart to get it flush.
-It wasn't the fastest at this task but it never faltered either.
+It wasn't the fastest at this task, but it never faltered either.

 ryobi p252 - this model had good control when you need to counter sink screws.